© Crown copyright 2018

 Work within Area 4 started in January 2017 and was completed in June 2017.

-A short section (about 20m) of embankment has been constructed in West Quay, raised by around 250mm.
-This bund is complete and the flood fence is operational although the Environment Agency is waiting for some ‘caps’ for the top of the fence.
+A 20 metre section of flood bund has been constructed in West Quay, raised by around 250 millimetres.
+This bund is complete, and the flood fence is operational.

-In Huggett’s Green the low level grass bund at the rear of the Green has been realigned and raised to meet flood protection standards.
-The total length of the bund is approximately 150m and it ties into the footpath near the promenade to the south.
-Walls have been built within the grass bund to offer greater levels of seating on the Green and more seating and hand rails are provided around the existing circular paved area.
+In Huggett’s Green the low-level grass bund at the rear of Huggett’s Green has been realigned and raised to meet flood protection standards.
+The total length of the bund is approximately 150 metres which ties into the footpath near the promenade to the south.
+Walls have been built within the grass bund to offer seating on Huggett’s Green and more seating and hand rails are provided around the existing circular paved area.
 This also supports the new flood gate over the promenade, which will remain open when not in use during a flood event.

-Area 5: Swing Bridge (East) to Newhaven Beach – currently being designed
+Area 5: Swing Bridge (East) to Newhaven Beach, currently under construction

-Area 5 extends from the Swing Bridge (east) along East Quay towards Newhaven Beach to a distance of approximately 1.3km.
+Area 5 extends from the Swing Bridge (east) along East Quay towards Newhaven Beach, a distance of approximately 1.3 kilometres.
 Planning permission is in place and detailed design is substantially complete, with some elements of the complex flood defence in the port area remaining to be finalised.
-The new defence will be set back in places and flood gates incorporated at a number of points to allow port and harbour activities to continue.
+Work in the port is due to be complete by the end of December 2018.

 Reducing the impact of construction

-- work shall only be carried out between 8am and 6pm Monday to Friday, and 8am to 1pm on Saturdays.
-Noisy works will be carried out between 8.30am and 6pm with the remaining time used for quieter activities
+- making sure work is only carried out between 8am and 6pm Monday to Friday, and 8am to 1pm on Saturdays.
+Noisy work will be carried out between 8.30am and 6pm with the remaining time used for quieter activities

-- water will be used to dampen down machinery and roads to reduce the amount of dust
+- using water to dampen down machinery and roads to reduce the amount of dust

-- details of who to contact for information will be available on signs around all work sites
+- giving contact details on signs around all work sites

-- all fencing and hoarding will be removed as soon as reasonably practicable after completion of the works
+- removing all fencing and hoarding as soon as reasonably practicable after the work has finished

-- working areas will be kept tidy and waste materials removed from site on a regular basis
+- keeping working areas tidy and removing waste materials from site on a regular basis

-- site lighting will be designed to reduce intrusion into adjacent areas
+- making sure site lighting does not intrude into adjacent areas

 The Environment Agency has carried out an Environmental Impact Assessment (EIA) and the Environmental Statement was submitted as part of the planning application.
 This considered a number of topics including landscape, cultural heritage, ecology, noise, water environment and people.

-Great crested newts were found in Area 1 and a mitigation strategy is underway.
+Great crested newts were found in Area 1 and a mitigation strategy followed.
 Japanese knotweed was found in Area 4 and a mitigation strategy was put in place during the work.

 The presence of other protected and/or notable species include reptiles, breeding and wintering birds, and other aquatic species and habitat which supports otters and water voles were assessed.
 Mitigation for all environmental constraints has been identified in the Construction Environmental Management Plan.

-The Environment Agency will continue to speak to residents and businesses that may be directly affected by the proposals, including attending local events, drop-in sessions for residents and 1 to 1 meetings with businesses on the east bank.
+The Environment Agency will continue to speak to residents and businesses that may be directly affected by the proposals, including attending local events, drop-in sessions for residents and one-to-one meetings with businesses on the east bank.

 Construction of the scheme started in January 2017.
 The whole scheme is due to be completed by autumn 2019.

-For more information about the scheme please contact the Newhaven flood alleviation scheme project team at the Environment Agency on 03708 506506 or email firstname.lastname@example.org.
+For more information about the scheme please contact Grant Moffatt or Oliver Sykes at the Environment Agency on 03708 506506, or email firstname.lastname@example.org.

 You can also follow the project on Twitter @EnvAgencySE #newhavenFAS.